top of page

 Rawson Lake far below us on a gorgeous fall day

-Know that you might have to use your hands on the path (Yes!
-Let’s get our hands dirty!), and the scramble down will seem even steeper; most people did it on their bums or backwards holding on to the stunted trees.
-Hikers might be lined up to head up or down the narrow trail, especially in the summer.
+You might have to use your hands on the path (Yes!
+Let’s get our hands dirty!) and the scramble down will seem even steeper; most people did it on their bums or backwards while holding on to the stunted trees.
 There is a rope in one section to assist people going down (don’t let your ego interfere here; grab the damn rope).
 Don’t let any of these details deter you - I assure you it’s 100% worth it.
 Keep at it, my friend!

 Pocaterra Ridge Map